jamesweidev/tennis-robot/projects/01_obstacle_avoiding_robot/README.md

 1. Drives forward
 2. Measures distance using HC-SR04
-3. Turns or reverses when an object is too close
+3. Either turn or reverse when an object is too close

 ## Hardware